riyazdf/dockercon-workshop/trust/README.md

 Enter Docker Content Trust: a system currently in the Docker Engine that verifies the publisher of images without sacrificing usability.
 Docker Content Trust implements [The Update Framework](https://theupdateframework.github.io/) (TUF), an NSF-funded research project succeeding Thandy of the Tor project.
 TUF uses a key hierarchy to ensure recoverable key compromise and robust freshness guarantees.

-> **NOTE TO LAB OWNER: I'M UNCERTAIN ABOUT THE STATEMENT "SUCCEEDING THANDY OF THE TOR PROJECT".
-I'M NOT DOUBTING IT'S CORRECT, I JUST KNOW NOTHING ABOUT THIS SO AM NOT SURE IF I'VE MISUNDERSTOOD IT....**

 Under the hood, Docker Content Trust handles name resolution from IMAGE tags to IMAGE digests by signing its own metadata -- when Content Trust is enabled, docker will verify the signatures and expiration dates in the metadata before rewriting a pull by tag command to a pull by digest.

 In this step you will enable Docker Content Trust, sign images as you push them, and pull signed and unsigned images.